dynamsoft-docs/capture-vision-docs-server/programming/python/api-reference/core/basic-classes/file-image-tag.md

 ### get_page_number

-Get the page number of the current image in the Multi-Page image file.
+Gets the page number of the current image in the Multi-Page image file.

 ```python
 def get_page_number(self) -> int: